Home » Columbus Criminal Property Damage Overview » Columbus Arson and Aggravated Arson AttorneysPractice Areas

 If your case cannot be resolved satisfactorily with a plea, it would then proceed to a motion hearing (a hearing where the judge issues a ruling on an evidentiary issue) or a trial to the judge or jury, depending on the circumstances.

-For nearly ten years, the Columbus Criminal Defense team has successfully represented clients charged with criminal offenses from minor misdemeanors to first degree felonies.
+For nearly ten years, our Columbus arson and aggravated arson attorneys has successfully represented clients charged with criminal offenses from minor misdemeanors to first degree felonies.
 That extensive previous experience will enable us to better help you.

 If you’ve been charged with aggravated arson, it’s important to know what you’re up against.
-If you have any questions left unanswered by this page, or if you need a competent, experienced arson attorney to fight for you in court, please contact us at or via email at email@example.com.
+If you have any questions left unanswered by this page, or if you need a competent, experienced Columbus arson and aggravated arson attorney to fight for you in court, please contact us at (614) 500-3836 or via email at email@example.com.